renjieli2932/Final_Review/README.md

 ***Q20.
 What is the main difference between a Kalman Filter and an Extended Kalman Filter for state estimation?***

-The Kilman Filter applies to linear systems.
+The Kalman Filter applies to linear systems.

 Extended Kalman Filter applies to non-linear system.

 ***Q21.
 What are the advantages of a particle filter over an Extended Kalman Filter for state estimation?***